 Date of the policy statement

-This policy statement is based on that originally approved by the Trustees in January 2002 and will be reviewed as necessary and at least every three years by the Governing Body to take account of any changed circumstances.
+This policy statement is based on that originally approved by the Trustees in January 2002.
+Responsibility for ensuring the policy is adhered to lies with the Archivist.
+The policy will be reviewed every three years.